nwjs/node/doc/api/esm.md

 //   <module.exports>
 //   true
 ```

-The ECMAScript Module Namespace representation of a CommonJS module is always
-a namespace with a `default` export key pointing to the CommonJS
-`module.exports` value.

 This Module Namespace Exotic Object can be directly observed either when using
 `import * as m from 'cjs'` or a dynamic import: